 Exposure and bonding is a treatment method that brings impacted canines into their proper positions.
 First, your orthodontist will make sure there is space for the canines to grow in.
 Then, your oral surgeon will perform a simple procedure to move any gum tissue or unusual growths out of the way of the tooth.
 Once the tooth is exposed, the surgeon will attach a small orthodontic bracket and chain to the tooth.
 Your orthodontist will use this tiny chain to pull the canines gently into place.
 Once the process is complete, the bracket can be removed.

 If a patient’s teeth have been impacted for an extended length of time, it may be impossible to move the canines into their proper positions.
 In cases like this, oral surgeons can extract the impacted tooth and replace it using dental implants.

-If you are interested in evaluation and treatment for impacted canines, contact one of our offices in Alexandria, LA, or Vidalia, LA.
+If you are interested in evaluation and treatment for impacted canines, contact one of our offices in Alexandria, LA.